volta1234/phase-3-sql-setting-up-sqlite/README.md

 `/usr/bin/sqlite3`

 Then you have a working version of sqlite3 already installed on your system.
 Thanks Apple!
-Skip ahead to the next lesson!
+Skip ahead to the 'Trying it out' section below!

 If not, then there are a couple of ways you can install SQLite.